robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 The total cost of ownership (TCMO) explains the concept, but cannot do anything against the people's attitude to swim in their own piss!

 [!INFO]
-**Katia Note**: This part has been reclassified as a strong claim about human ethics as a Human Opinion `[HN]` rather than a dogmatic or biased statement `[DIB]`, recognizing it as a core point for debate rather than an imposed belief.
+**Katia Note** -- This part has been reclassified as a strong claim about human ethics as a Human Opinion `[HN]` rather than a dogmatic or biased statement `[DIB]`, recognizing it as a core point for debate rather than an imposed belief.
 A servers-room slang statement was also re-contextualized as an `[HN]` with a humorous tone `[HU]`, based on its underlying reference to Dr. W. Edwards Deming's 94:6 rule.
 [/INFO]

 ...